taijusanagi/CrossFuel_with_fantom_demo/README.md

 ## Newly Developped Function for Fantom Hackathon

-The bulk of this project's development took place during ETHDenver, where the similar time frame of the hackathon allowed for the incorporation of Fantom integration by reusing existing components.
+This project is brand new for this hackathon period, but most of its development actually happened during ETHDenver.
+The similar time frame of ETHDenver's hackathon gave us the opportunity to integrate Fantom into the project.

 Please note this point when evaluating/judging.